bparanj/crystal/programming/iac/docs/experiments/restrict-postgresql.md

    - **Locally**: Attempt to connect to the PostgreSQL database locally from the EC2 instance to verify that local connections are permitted.
    - **Remotely**: Try to connect to the PostgreSQL database from a different machine to confirm that remote connections are restricted.

 5. **Monitor Logs**: Check PostgreSQL logs for any errors or warnings after applying the playbook and testing connectivity.
-The log files are typically located in `/var/log/postgresql/`.
+The log files are  located in `/var/log/postgresql/`.

 By following these steps, you can ensure that your PostgreSQL database is correctly configured to accept connections only from the local machine, enhancing the security of your database server.